A History of Solar Activity over Millennia: Solar Activity: Concept and Observations

 \subsubsection{A note on solar activity predictions}

 Randomness (see Section~\ref{S:RvR}) in the SN series is directly related to the predictability of solar activity.
-Forecasting solar activity has been a subject of intense study for many years \citep[e.g.,][]{yule927, newton928, gleissberg48, vitinsky65} and has greatly intensified recently with a hundred journal articles being published before 2008 \citep[see, e.g., the review by][]{kane07} following the boosting of space-technology development and increasing debates on solar-terrestrial relations.
+Forecasting solar activity has been a subject of intense study for many years \citep[e.g.,][]{yule927, newton928, gleissberg48, vitinsky65} and has greatly intensified recently with a hundred of journal articles being published to predict the solar cycle No.~24 maximum \citep[see, e.g., the review by][]{pesnell12}, following the boost of space-technology development and increasing debates on solar-terrestrial relations.
+In fact, the situation has not been improved since the previous cycle, No. 23.
+The predictions for the peak sunspot number of solar cycle No. 24 range by a factor of 5, between 40 and 200, reflecting the lack of a reliable consensus method \citep{tobias06}.
+Detailed review of the solar activity prediction methods and results have been recently provided by \citep{hathaway09,petrovay10,pesnell12}.

+A detailed classification of the prediction methods is given by \citet{pesnell12} who separates climatology, precursor, theoretical (dynamo model), spectral, neural network, and stock market prediction methods.
+All prediction methods can be generically divided into precursor and statistical (including the majority of the above classifications) techniques or their combinations \citep{hathaway99}.
+The fact that the prediction of solar cycle is not improved with adding more data (the new solar cycle) suggests that such methods are not able to give reliable prognoses.

-All prediction methods can be generically divided into precursor and statistical techniques or their combinations \citep{hathaway99}.
-The precursor methods are usually based on phenomenological, but sometimes physical, links between the poloidal solar-magnetic field, estimated, e.g., from geomagnetic activity in the declining phase of the preceding cycle or in the minimum time \cite[e.g.,]{hathaway99}, with the toroidal field responsible for sunspot formation.
+The precursor methods are usually based on phenomenological, but sometimes physical, links between the poloidal solar-magnetic field, estimated, e.g., from geomagnetic activity in the declining phase of the preceding cycle or in the minimum time \cite[e.g.,][]{hathaway09}, with the toroidal field responsible for sunspot formation.
 These methods usually yield better short-term predictions of a forthcoming cycle maximum than the statistical methods, but cannot be applied to timescales longer than one solar cycle.

-Statistical methods, including a low-dimensional solar-attractor representation \citep{kurths90}, are based solely on the statistical properties of sunspot activity and may give a reasonable result for short-term forecasting, but yield very poor results for long-term predictions \cite[see reviews by][e.g.,]{conway98, hathaway99, li01, usoskin_SP03, kane07} because of chaotic/stochastic behavior (see Section~\ref{S:RvR}).
+Statistical methods, including a low-dimensional solar-attractor representation \citep{kurths90}, are based solely on the statistical properties of sunspot activity and may give a reasonable result for short-term forecasting, but yield very poor results for long-term predictions \cite[see reviews by, e.g.,][]{conway98, hathaway99, li01, usoskin_SP03, kane07} because of chaotic/stochastic behavior (see Section~\ref{S:RvR}).

+A new method based on sophisticated dynamo numerical simulations emerges \citep[e.g.,][]{dikpati06,dikpati08,choudhuri07,jiang07}, but the results are contradictory with each other.
+Prospectives of this approach are also not clear because of the stochastic component, which drives the dynamo out of the deterministic regime, and uncertainties in the input parameters \citep{tobias06,bushby07,karak12}.